 The Adult Risk Assessment-Community Supervision Tool (ARA-CST) and Juvenile Risk Assessment-Disposition Tool (JRA-DIS) encompass all four of the above criteria.
 Implemented in early 2019, these are the instruments used by Court Services to measure general risk to reoffend across adult and juvenile populations.
 Per departmental policy, the initial assessment is completed on new probationers within 70 days.
 In accordance with the risk principle, officers devote most of their efforts to individuals who score as moderate, high, and very high risk.
 Elevated risk to reoffend is met with more frequent contact both in the office and field.
-Officers routinely travel to the residences and schools of those on their caseload.
+Officers routinely travel to meet their clients in various community settings.
 Ancillary assessments are done when the primary risk tool does not fully capture risk to reoffend.
-Applicants for specialty courts and sex offenders are subject to ancillary tools.
+Applicants for specialty courts, sex offenders, and domestic batterers are subject to ancillary tools.

-In alignment with the needs principle, officers engage in case planning wherein the goals and objectives are aimed at addressing criminogenic needs as identified by the ARA-CST or JRA-DIS.
-Primary needs like antisocial attitudes, personality, and peers are prioritized and addressed via evidence-based interventions.
-Thinking reports/behavior chains, Carey Guides, and referrals to cognitive-behavioral programming are routine.
-Secondary needs like education/employment, substance abuse, family, and lack of prosocial activities are also the subject of case planning.
-On a daily basis, officers will link probationers with employment opportunities, schooling, and drug and alcohol treatment providers as well as assist them in developing specific plans to increase prosocial activities.
-Case plans are entered and updated in the University of Cincinnati Corrections Institute's online case management system.
+In alignment with the needs principle, officers engage in case planning wherein the goals and objectives are aimed at addressing criminogenic needs as identified by primary risk instrument.
+Primary needs like antisocial attitudes, personality, and peers are prioritized and addressed via evidence-based interventions like thinking reports/behavior chains, Carey Guides, and referrals to cognitive-behavioral programming.
+Probation officers also target secondary needs like education/employment, substance abuse, family, and lack of prosocial activities by linking individuals with job opportunities, schooling, and drug and alcohol treatment while steering them towards prosocial activities.
+Case plans are entered and updated in the University of Cincinnati Corrections Institute's online system.

 The responsivity principle directs officers to survey non crime-producing needs that may prevent the successful delivery of interventions geared towards crime-producing or criminogenic needs.
 As part of the risk assessment, officers will probe for responsivity issues such as lack of transportation and literacy.
-Such issues are taken into consideration so that probationers are not steered towards a goal that is otherwise not achievable.
+Such issues are taken into consideration as to avoid unrealistic goal setting.
 Empathy and individualized services are critical in risk reduction.